blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Witch Bolt (1st)
 Casting Time: 1 action
 Range: 30 feet
-Components: V, S, M(a twig from a tree that has been struck by lightning)
 Duration: Concentration, up to 1 minute
 You fire a beam of crackling purple energy at a creature within range, forming an arc of lightning between yourself and the target.
 The attack deals 1d12 lightning damage on a hit, and you may use your action to deal 1d12 lightning damage again on subsequent turns.
 If you use your action for anything else, or the target enters full cover, the spell ends.